 The Garretson School District has put in place a number of supports for students for the 22-23 school year.
 The district trained all staff in the Masonic Model of Student Support Teams, and has implemented the support teams k-12.
 Additionally, new programming at the 6-12 level includes the REACH program, which is intended to offer mental health, social and academic support to students who may need it.

 Staff who are experiencing needs related to social, emotional or mental health should contact the school’s Employee Assistance Program (EAP):

 healthadvocate.com/standard3 (888)293-6948.
 For questions about the program, please contact Business Manager Jacob Schweitzer.

-The Board approved this plan at the regular meeting on August 9, 2021, granting the administration the flexibility to modify the plan as necessary based on local conditions within the District.
+The Board approved this plan at a special meeting on May 26, 2022, granting the administration the flexibility to modify the plan as necessary based on local conditions within the District.
 An opportunity for public commentary was provided during the meeting.